dioptra-ai/frontend/docs/active-learning.md

 - confidence sampling

 Probably the most straighforward active learning technique.
-It consists in sampling low confidence samples The drawback of confidence sampling is that only look at the confidence of the predicted class.
+It consists in sampling low confidence samples.
+The drawback of confidence sampling is that only look at the confidence of the predicted class.

 ```python